 We offer affordable dental implants in Worcester, MA.
 This treatment option is the most popular procedure for replacing lost teeth.
 Dental implants are considered the “gold standard” of tooth replacement.
 In fact, they are a large part of our restorative dental services.
 The dental implant procedure provides patients with a permanent, secure option that can last a lifetime.
 We will coordinate the surgical phase of your implant dentistry procedure with a local specialist and place the final restoration in our office.

-The dental implant process involves three major steps: the planning, phase, surgical phase, and placement phase.
+The dental implant process involves three major steps: the planning phase, the surgical phase, and the placement phase.
 Our dentists will be with you through each phase of the procedure.
 Since it will include surgical procedures, we will monitor your progress with a local oral surgeon.

 Benefits of Dental Implants

 A dental implant can be used to replace a single lost tooth, anchor a dental appliance, or replace several lost teeth.
 Affordable dental implants from our dentists in Worcester, MA, offer patients several important dental and overall health benefits:

 - Patients can eat a normal, varied diet without restriction